-More detail can be found by examining the Table of Contents in the text and the "Topical Course Outline" provided as a handout and posted on Blackboard.
+More detail can be found by examining the Table of Contents in the text and the "Topical Course Outline" posted on Blackboard.
 You should bring a reliable scientific calculator to class every day.
+Programmable calculators, graphing calculators, and cell phone calculators are not allowed on exams.
+Sharing calculators will not be permitted.